 To execute a MOVES run the analyst is required to develop a run specification file ("RunSpec") through the "Navigation Panel" of the MOVES GUI.
-Once the RunSpec has been defined, the analyst imports project specific data through the "Project Data Manager" within the MOVES GUI.
-This document provides the best practice in making the appropriate selections in the "Navigation Panel" and importing data utilizing the "Project Data Manager" in the MOVES GUI.
+Once the RunSpec has been defined, the analyst imports project specific data through the "Project Data Manager" within the MOVES GUI on the 'Create Input Databases' panel.
+This sections below provide the best practice in making the appropriate selections in the "Navigation Panel" and importing data utilizing the "Project Data Manager" in the MOVES GUI.
+Use of MOVES-Nonroad for construction activity at airports is described in more detail below.

 Using MOVES when conducting an airport study requires the analyst to execute MOVES at the project level domain.
 Determining the number of MOVES runs is a key step in conducting a project level analysis.
-When run at the project level domain, each MOVES run estimates vehicular emissions for a single hour of a single month of a single year specified by the analyst.
+When run at the project-level domain, each MOVES run estimates vehicular emissions for a single hour of a single month of a single year specified by the analyst.
 The number of MOVES runs is determined by the variation in activity (e.g., changes in traffic volume) as well as seasonal and daily meteorological variation of the project area.
 The number of MOVES runs will also vary depending on the AEDT use case; in some instances the analyst will only be required to conduct an emissions inventory, while in others an air quality dispersion analysis will be required.
 Typically, fewer MOVES runs are required for conducting an emissions inventory, while a higher number of MOVES runs are required for conducting an air quality dispersion analysis.
 However, for each use case, be it an emissions inventory or an air quality dispersion analysis, the number of MOVES runs could vary by the pollutant of concern or by the ambient air quality standard being assessed.
-The analyst should rely on the interagency coordination process to determine the appropriate number of MOVES runs when conducting an AEDT study.
+The analyst should rely on the inter-agency coordination process to determine the appropriate number of MOVES runs when conducting an AEDT study.